glotzerlab/hoomd-rs/hoomd-geometry/ARCHITECTURE.md

 ## Structs

-The `Sphere` is an excellent prototype of HOOMD-geom's function: it implements both `Shape` and `Volume`, and its dimension can be specified with the const generic param `N`.
+The `Sphere` is an excellent prototype of hoomd-geometry's function: it implements both `Shape` and `Volume`, and its dimension can be specified with the const generic param `N`.
 It also has utility as the return type of the `bounding_sphere` method of the `Shape` trait.